 So what will your insurer cover?
 And when do you need supplemental dental insurance?

-What does public health insurance cover?
+What does public health insurance cover for dental care?

 The Krankenkassen (public health funds) cover a number of procedures.
 These include: Annual dental screening: Your dentist will check your mouth for signs of gum disease, tooth breakage, or cavities.
 Depending on the Krankenkasse, this may be covered once or twice a year.
 (Get two free screenings a year with TK.)